Who we are

 In the Netherlands, there are people at local, regional and national level who support the education of Traveller, Roma and Sinti children.
 OWRS is a national platform that connects these people and promotes the education of these groups and cultures.
 Receiving an education and gaining a basic qualification does not always occur automatically for children from these minority groups.

-The national support for Education for Traveller, Roma and Sinti Children (whose Dutch acronym is OWRS, namely Onderwijs aan Woonwagen-, Roma-, en Sintikinderen) has been housed under KPC since 1982.
-KPC Group receives a subsidy for this from the Ministry of Education.
+The national support for Education for Traveller, Roma and Sinti Children (whose Dutch acronym is OWRS, namely Onderwijs aan Woonwagen-, Roma-, en Sintikinderen) has been part of the national GOAB support program (Municipal Education Disadvantage Policy) as of april 2019.
+This process is carried out by the Oberon / Sardes / CED Group consortium.
 The Traveller, Roma and Sinti occupy a special place within the national OWRS support.
 It is recognized that, particularly for this group, urgent attention is still needed to be focused on education.
 At policy level, it is often still a challenge to find ways of complying with regulations and finding solutions to address the sometimes unruly problem of absenteeism among Roma children in particular.

 What OWRS does